 In Maryland, all child custody and child visitation issues are resolved under the state’s legal standard of what is in the best interests of the child.
 Should a custody or visitation case make it to court, the judge must find a resolution that is in the best interests of the child.
 Should the circumstances warrant it, grandparents may be able to prove that awarding them custody or visitation is in the best interests of the child.
 This is a high bar to clear — but it can certainly be done in some cases.
 As an example, if a parent has developed a serious drug addiction — this is a growing problem in Maryland, caused by the opioid epidemic — a grandparent may be able to assert custodial rights over the objections of the child’s parent.

 Our Maryland family law attorneys are knowledgeable, compassionate advocates for our clients.
 We always take the time to understand the situation of the grandparents, so that we can offer them effective legal guidance that is narrowly tailored to meet their needs.
-In many cases, grandparents can best assert their interests — establishing a positive, ongoing relationship with their grandchildren — by working in a collaborative manner with the child’s parent.
+In many cases, grandparents can best assert their interests in establishing a positive, ongoing relationship with their grandchildren by working in a collaborative manner with the child’s parent.
 Collaborative efforts are often best for grandparents because the child’s parents have far stronger legal rights.
-However, there are many exceptions to this general rule.
-If grandparents are worried about the health and safety of a grandchild, it is imperative that they seek immediate legal representation.
-The best option may be to take aggressive legal action — potentially even seeking custody of a grandchild.